andymeneely/project-timber-wolf/rules/RULES.md

 **Conflicting Skills**.
 Named characters are only compatible with each other if the components are available.

 For example, the named characters Larry, Curly, and Moe all have _Wing It_ as a skill, but the game has only two _Wing It_ cards.
-A heist may only have two of those characters.
+A heist may only have two of those characters, though they all may exist in your universe.
 {:.example}

 # Additional Modules